wangchuangbrillant/wangchuangbrillant/README.md

 I'm Wang Chuang, a graduate student at the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications.

 - 🌱 I’m deeply focused on learning and practicing RAG (Retrieval-Augmented Generation) and intelligent Agent technologies
-- 💬 Feel free to ask me about RAG implementation, Agent system design, or my research in network technology
 - 📫 You can find me on:
   - Gitee: [https://gitee.com/pegasus666](https://gitee.com/pegasus666)
   - CSDN Blog: [https://blog.csdn.net/m0_54682372](https://blog.csdn.net/m0_54682372)